Nebraska Student Grants for College

 This grant financially supports American Indians of the Nebraska tribal areas.
 To be eligible for this grant, students must have a GPA of 3.0 or higher.

 A student essay and a minimum of three letters of recommendation are required to be considered for the grant.
-If you are not selected for this grant, the Association of American-Indian Affairs will notify you of other programs, scholarships and grants that you do qualify for.
+If you are not selected for this grant, the Association of American-Indian Affairs will helpfully notify you of other programs, scholarships and grants for which you may qualify.

 Loan Forgiveness for Teaching in Shortage Areas or Low Income Schools

-This is not a scholarship nor is it a grant; it is a loan forgiveness, which serves as a grant.
-In order to be eligible for this loan forgiveness, you must be teaching in an area that is under privileged or teaching at a tribal school.
+This opportunity is not a scholarship nor is it a grant.
+Instead, it is a loan forgiveness program, which serves essentially the same function as a grant.
+In order to be eligible for this loan forgiveness, you must be teaching in an area of Nebraska that is underprivileged or teaching at a tribal school.

-If you are teaching at a tribal school, you are automatically enrolled in the loan forgiveness program to considerably lessen your student loans if not completely have them paid for.
+If you are teaching at a tribal school, you are automatically enrolled in the loan forgiveness program, which will serve to considerably lessen your student loans and possibly pay them off completely.
+Find out more through the Federal Student Aid website.

 EMU National Scholars Grant